 In this example, the liability is only 86.6% of the current account balance; meaning if this participant terminated immediately, the plan would have to pay a higher benefit than the stated liability.
-This poses a risk for the sponsor that participants will take benefits earlier than forecast by the actuary, which will lead to a funded status loss and lower funded status.
+This poses a risk for the sponsor that participants will take benefits earlier than forecast by the actuary, which will lead to a lower funded status.9

 As trends toward CB and LDI for DB plans persist, naturally more plan sponsors will seek ways to manage this risk through investment strategy.
 This risk is much more pronounced for CB plans considering termination.
-The assets of a plan considered "fully funded" on a reported liability basis may be grossly insufficient for benefit paid at termination unless the actuarial assumptions reflect the near-term expected payments.
-For terminating CB plans, the assets required will typically need to be at least as high as the current account balances.
+The assets of a plan considered "fully funded" on a reported liability basis may actually be grossly insufficient for benefit payouts at termination, unless the actuarial assumptions reflect the near-term expected payouts.
+For terminating CB plans, the assets required will typically need to be at least as high as the current account balances.10